How to Fine-Tune Small Language Models (SLMs) Locally (April 2026): Training Your Own AI

 - Attach LoRA adapters (training only 1-2% of total parameters).

-- Feed your JSONL dataset.
+- Feed your domain-specific instruction dataset.

 Conclusion: Owning Your Intelligence